rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 it results in a completely different way to access the member, but more on this later.

-This contract does not do much yet apart from (due to the infrastructure built by Ethereum) allowing anyone to store a single number that is accessible by anyone in the world without a (feasible) way to prevent you from publishing this number.
+This contract does not do much yet apart from (due to the infrastructure built by QRL) allowing anyone to store a single number that is accessible by anyone in the world without a (feasible) way to prevent you from publishing this number.
 Anyone could call ``set`` again with a different value and overwrite your number, but the number is still stored in the history